9elements/OSKAR/README.md

 cargo run --release
 ```

-3. The compiled binary will be located in:
+3. The compiled binary will be located in the `target/thumbv6m-none-eabi/release` directory.
-   `target/thumbv6m-none-eabi/release` directory

 ## Flashing the Firmware